jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Screw in the tensioner" image = "tensioner---screw.jpg"
-content = "Push the tensioner towards the Z block, then using a 20mm countersunk, fix the tensioner in place.
-This should be super loose." %}
+content = "Push the tensioner towards the Z block, then fix the tensioner in place with a screw.
+This should be loose." screw = "M3x25/WFR" %}

 {% include tip.html
 title="But loose belt?
 Is Lemontron a moron?"